elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/index.md

 To run this course you need to install Docker on your computer [Instructions here](https://docs.docker.com/get-docker/) and have access to a text editor program that can edit and save ASCII text documents (Not a word processor like Word).
 NB Course examples assume an Intel architecture computer (i386).
 The author has ssucessfully run the exercises on an Apple Silicon Macintosh by creating a UTM Debian linux Virtual machine with Intel emulation.

+Blank Sillouette from <a href="https://www.vecteezy.com/free-vector/user-icon">User Icon Vectors by Vecteezy</a>